A box of negatives in a Newcastle antique shop revealed nightclub history

 While I don’t know who took the photos there are one or two clues.
 This photo was in an envelope with a label that suggested the photographer was in the frame, apparently the man on the right.
 I’d be glad to learn his name and any details of his life and career.

-In the 1940s Billy Eckstine made a name for himself as a great singer and innovative band leader.
+In the 1940s Billy Eckstine was a great singer and innovative band leader.
 His career was on the up-and-up until 1950 when a famous photograph in Life magazine – showing a white female fan laughing with her head on Billy’s chest – caused a racial backlash.
 In Sydney 15 years later the same problems didn’t arise.
+Photo dated January 1965.

 American cabaret singer and pianist Frances Faye was credited as a major influence on Australian performer Peter Allen.
 She was known for her dusky risque style.